Equipping Groups

 For many men and women (even Christian men and women), the idea of studying theology may feel intimidating.
 (What's with all the Latin?)
 For others, they might be tempted to think of theology as irrelevant.
 (How does this help me follow Jesus or love my neighbor?)
 When we study theology well, however, it is anything but cold, dry, and impractical.
 We study the things of God not to argue about abstract ideas but to know him deeply, personally, and truly.
 Our gracious God has revealed himself to us through his Word, and it is our joyful duty to listen when he speaks.
 Join us, as we look at key doctrines throughout Scripture and learn together how sound theology leads to practical, Christian living.

-Liberty Students (6th-12th Grade): Overview of Samuel | Liberty Students Room
+Liberty Students (6th-12th Grade): Overview of Kings & Ecclesiastes | Liberty Students Room